semrat/semrat/README.md

 ### 👩‍🔬👩‍💻 I am a physics doctor and love coding and touching electronics !

-- 🔭 I’m working on a hardware project at CERN and also doing physics analysis.
+- 🔭 I’m working on a hardware project and a physics analysis at CERN.

 - 🌱 I’m currently learning new ```Machine Leraning Algorithms```, ```Verilog```, ```Digital Circuits```, ```Web Page Developments``` by using ```HTML``` and ```CSS```.